-- Provide direction, support, and oversight related to the development, implementation, and evaluation of all clinical activities of the QI Department - Work in collaboration with the QI manager and QI Team on the development and assessment of clinical interventions - Report findings from clinical interventions to the appropriate groups, such as the Ambulatory Quality Improvement Committee (AQIC), QMC, and DHMP Board of Directors - Work with the QI Manager on the preparation and dissemination of relevant information obtained on the performance of QI activities to the QMC, Operations Management Committee, AQIDC, and DHMP Board of Directors - Provide oversight for clinical activities in the QI Work Plan - Delegate components of the QI Work Plan to other members of the Operations Management Committee - Serve on the QMC, AQIC, Medical Management Committee (MMC), Credentialing Committee, Operations Management Committee, and DHHA Patient Safety and Quality Committee - Serve as the designated physician in the QI Program, including participating in the QMC and related subcommittees as necessary - Provide evaluation and management of DHMP Quality of Care Concerns (QOCCs) related to physical health problems while working in conjunction with QI Registered Nurse (RN) resources - Report QOCCs to the DHHA Patient Safety and Quality Department and external network Providers as appropriate - Oversee all DHMP clinical and preventive health guidelines
+- Provide direction, support, and oversight related to the development, implementation, and evaluation of all clinical and quality improvement activities of the QI Department - Work in collaboration with the Senior Director of Health Outcomes & Pharmacy (HOP)/QI Director and QI Department managers (QI, NCQA and Population Health) on the development and assessment of clinical and quality improvement interventions - Report findings from clinical interventions to the appropriate groups, such as the Ambulatory Quality Improvement Committee (AQIC), QMC, and DHMP Board of Directors - Work with the Senior Director HOP and QI Managers on the preparation and dissemination of relevant information obtained on the performance of QI activities to the QMC, Operations Management Committee, AQIC, and DHMP Board of Directors - Provide oversight for clinical activities in the QI Work Plan - Delegate components of the QI Work Plan to other members of the Operations Management Committee - Serve on the QMC, AQIC, Medical Management Committee (MMC), Credentialing Committee, Operations Management Committee, and DHHA Patient Safety and Quality Committee - Serve as the designated physician in the QI Program, including participating in the QMC and related subcommittees, as necessary. - Provide evaluation and management of DHMP Quality of Care Concerns (QOCCs) related to physical health problems while working in conjunction with QI Registered Nurse (RN) resources - Report QOCCs to the DHHA Patient Safety and Quality Department and external network Providers as appropriate - Oversee updates and approval for all DHMP clinical and preventive health guidelines.